XRPLF/XRPL-Standards/XLS-0070-credentials/README.md

 * If a credential isn't valid, the transaction fails.
 * If a credential is expired, the credential is deleted.
+* If the transaction is pre-authorized (either via account or via credential), the transaction will succeed.

 ## 9. RPC: `deposit_authorized`